-Dividends play an important role in compounding returns in the long run and end up forming a sizeable part of investment returns.
-Ten Entertainment Group Plc (LSE:TEG) has returned an average dividend yield of 3.00% annually to shareholders.
+Dividends play a key role in compounding returns over time and can form a large part of our portfolio return.
+Ten Entertainment Group plc (LON:TEG) has started paying a dividend to shareholders.
+It currently trades on a yield of 6.2%.
 Should it have a place in your portfolio?
 Let’s take a look at Ten Entertainment Group in more detail.
-See our latest analysis for Ten Entertainment Group

 Whenever I am looking at a potential dividend stock investment, I always check these five metrics:

 - Is it the top 25% annual dividend yield payer?

 - Has it paid dividend every year without dramatically reducing payout in the past?

 - Has it increased its dividend per share amount over the past?

 - Is its earnings sufficient to payout dividend at the current rate?